-Open disclosure 'is an open and honest discussion with a person about any incident (s) that caused harm while receiving healthcare.
-It includes an apology or expression of regret (including the word 'sorry'), a factual explanation of what happened, an opportunity for the patient to describe their experience, and an explanation of the steps being taken to manage the event and prevent recurrence' (Australian Commission on Safety and Quality in Health Care).
+Open disclosure 'is an open and honest discussion with a person about any incident(s) that caused them harm while they were receiving healthcare.
+It includes an apology or expression of regret (including the word 'sorry'), a factual explanation of what happened, an opportunity for the patient to describe their experience, and an explanation of the steps being taken to manage the event and prevent recurrence'9 (Australian Commission on Safety and Quality in Health Care).

-Over-involvement is when the midwife confuses their needs with the needs of the woman in their care and crosses the boundary of a professional relationship.
-Behaviour may include favouritism, gifts, intimacy or inappropriate relationships with the partner or family member of a woman in the midwife's care.
+Over-involvement is when the nurse confuses their needs with the needs of the person in their care and crosses the boundary of a professional relationship.
+Behaviour may include favouritism, gifts, intimacy or inappropriate relationships with the partner or family member of a person in the nurse's care.